Dell Recycles 2 Billion Pounds of E-Waste

 Access to information has never been more universal and no preceding generation ever had the ability to share with others and impact their world as we do today.
 You could say that this is indeed the best of times.

 What is also true, however, is that there is a dark side to our wholehearted embrace of the digital age.
 Ironically, that drawback stems from the very gadgets we use.

 Specifically, it arises out of how we handle discarded electrical and electronic devices or e-waste.
-There is growing concern as to the negative effects e-waste has on the environment.
-It is an issue which must be tackled by individuals as well as by large and small corporations.
+There is a growing concern as to the negative effects e-waste has on the environment.
+It is an issue that must be tackled by individuals as well as by large and small corporations.

 Dell is one of the companies leading the way in lowering the environmental impact of e-waste.

 With the assertion that “Technology drives what’s good,” the company has developed and implemented the Dell 2020 Legacy of Good Plan.
 The initiative began in 2013 and Dell has provided annual updates on its progress in achieving the stated goals.

 One amazing revelation from the 2018 update is that Dell has already been able to meet its goal of recycling 2 billion pounds of e-waste by 2020 – that’s 2 years in advance.
 This was achieved through Dell’s industry-leading TakeBack initiative.

 What is Dell doing with all of this e-waste which many of us simply discard without a second thought?
 Here is a quick look:

 Gold is one of the precious metals used in today’s electronics.
 Bust what most people don’t know is that Americans alone throw away in excess of $60 million worth of gold (and silver) each year within their discarded phones.